 The most common glucose pattern below shows readings that are lower during the day, then rise after dinner and stay high into the early morning hours.

-• Fear of nighttime lows can make this mentally hard to correct.
-To counteract fear, get and wear a CGM, or better yet get a full AID.
+- Fear of nighttime lows can make this mentally challenging to correct.
+To counteract fear, get and wear a CGM, or better yet, get a full AID.
 (Fear of hypoglycemia is one of the criteria your doctor can use so your insurance company will cover a CGM or AID.)
-Use the CGM to verify your night basal rates: Look at your CGM when you wake up in the morning to see if your glucose stayed relatively flat overnight starting 5 hours after your last bolus the night before.
+Use the CGM to verify your night basal rates: Look at your CGM when you wake up in the morning to see if your glucose stayed relatively flat overnight, starting 5 hours after your last bolus the night before.

 Always check for IOB before bed, and make sure to set your DIA to 4.5 hours or longer.